KamilSJaron/smudgeplot/README.md

                         21]
 ```

-The smudgeplot uses colouration on squared scale, the legend indicate approximate kmer pairs per tile densities.
-Note that single polymorphism generates multiple heterozygous kmers, these numbers do not directly correspond to variants, it's approximately kmer size times less.
-It's important to note that we are obviouslty not fishing out all the heterozygous kmers from the genome, we just get enough to identify relative genome structure.
-We are also able as well report minimal number of loci that are heterozygous if the inference was correct.
+The smudgeplot uses coloration on a squared scale.
+The legend indicates approximate kmer pairs per tile densities.
+Note that a single polymorphism generates multiple heterozygous kmers.
+As such, the reported numbers do not directly correspond to the number of variants.
+Instead, the actual number is approximately 1/k times the reported numbers, where k is the kmer size.
+It's important to note that this process does not exhaustively attempt to find all of the heterozygous kmers from the genome.
+Instead, only a sufficient sample is obtained in order to identify relative genome structure.
+You can also report the minimal number of loci that are heterozygous if the inference is correct.

 ### GenomeScope for estimation of L/U

 You can feed the kmer coverage histogram to GenomeScope.
-(Either run the [genomescope script](https://github.com/schatzlab/genomescope/blob/master/genomescope.R) or use their [web server](http://qb.cshl.edu/genomescope/))
+(Either run the [genomescope script](https://github.com/schatzlab/genomescope/blob/master/genomescope.R) or use the [web server](http://qb.cshl.edu/genomescope/))

 ```
 Rscript genomescope.R kmer_k21.hist <k-mer_length> <read_length> <output_dir> [kmer_max] [verbose]
 ```

-You just made estimates of genome size, heterozygosity and repetitive fraction of the genome.
-Look at the fitted model and figure out what is the smallest peak after the error tail.
-Now you need to decide the low end cutoff that will discard all the kmers that have that small coverage and look like errors (cca 1/2 of the haploid kmer coverage), also check the right side of the graph to find reasonable upped threshold (cca 8x of the haploid kmer coverage).
+This script estimates the size, heterozygosity, and repetitive fraction of the genome.
+By inspecting the fitted model you can determine the location of the smallest peak after the error tail.
+Then, you can decide the low end cutoff below which all kmers will be discarded as errors (cca 1/2 of the haploid kmer coverage), and the high end cutoff above which all kmers will be discarded (cca 8x of the haploid kmer coverage).

 ## Obvious near future

-There is one amazing thing we can potentially do with smudges (not implemented yet).
-We could use smudges to quantify error in the genome assembly.
-The arch nemesis of variant calling is missmapping mostly because of collapsed paralogs or separately assembled alleles.
-We can not fix those mistakes, but we can quantify them.
+One important potential feature of smudgeplots (not implemented yet) is to quantify error in the genome assembly.
+As we know, the arch nemesis of variant calling is missmapping mostly because of collapsed paralogs or separately assembled alleles.
+Smudgeplots can be used to quantify such mistakes.

-Imagine you have diploid organism and supposedly haploid assembly.
-If we extract kmer pairs with inferred four genomic copies, we expect to find them exactly twice (twice because haplotypes are expected to be collapsed).
-Therefore we can quantify what is the proportion of four-copy heterozygous kmers was assembled in corrected copy number.
+For example, imagine you have a diploid organism and a supposedly haploid assembly.
+If you extract kmer pairs with inferred four genomic copies, you would expect to find them exactly twice (because the haplotypes are expected to be collapsed).
+Therefore you can quantify the proportion of four-copy heterozygous kmers was assembled in corrected copy number.
 Analogically we can extract heterozygous kmers in two copies (those that should be collapsed into one sequence in the assembly) and map them to genome.
 Those that will be identified two

 ## Contributions

-In file [DEVELOPMENT.md](playground/DEVELOPMENT.md) there are some development notes.
-Directory [playground](playground) contains some snippets, attempts and stuff that some of us at some point wanted to store.
+The file [DEVELOPMENT.md](playground/DEVELOPMENT.md) contains some development notes.
+The directory [playground](playground) contains some snippets, attempts, and other items of interest.

 TODO